GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 ### Reporting bfcache blocking in cross-origin frames

 When a page has cross-origin frames embedded, we limit the amount of information shared about them to avoid leaking cross-origin information.
 We only include information that the outer page already knows, and whether the cross-origin subtree blocked bfcache or not.
-We don't include any blocking reasons, or information about lower levels of the subtree (even if some sub-levels are same-origin).
+We don't include any blocking reasons or information about lower levels of the subtree (even if some sub-levels are same-origin).

 For example: